UNIVERSE-HPC/course-material/libraries/pybamm/02_experiments.md

       license: BSD-3
 ---

-We've already seen how you can run PyBaMM simulations using the current as an input.
+We already saw in [lesson 1](./01_running_pybamm.md) a very basic use of experiments in which we changed the discharge rate.
 With the `Experiment` class, however, you can do so much more.
 The `Experiment` class works by converting text strings into instructions that PyBaMM can use to create a `Simulation` object.
 Here are some examples:

 ```
 "Discharge at 1C for 0.5 hours",